 Bundaberg SLSC has a number of accredited photographers that attend club carnivals.
 Their images are then free to access for parents and club members.
 Download them here:

-It is also recommended that children have a water bottle that they can take onto the beach in the Age Manager’s tub.
 In accordance with SLSQ Policy, it is mandatory that a high visibility rash shirt or vest and club or high visibility cap be worn in all junior activities programs and junior sport training.
-High Vis garments must also be worn in all open water events conducted or endorsed by SLSQ.
+High-vis garments must also be worn in all open water events conducted or endorsed by SLSQ.

 SKILLS EVALUATION - PRE-REQUISITES